Detection: LOLBAS With Network Traffic

 Implementation

-To successfully implement this detection you must ingest events into the Network traffic data model that contain the source, destination, and communicating process in the app feild.
-Relevant processes must also be ingested in the Endpoint data model with matching process_id feild.
+To successfully implement this detection you must ingest events into the Network traffic data model that contain the source, destination, and communicating process in the app field.
+Relevant processes must also be ingested in the Endpoint data model with matching process_id field.
 Sysmon EID1 and EID3 are good examples of this type this data type.

 Known False Positives